nijikokun/the-zen-approach/README.md

 Tabs can be problematic when switching between environments, and different computers.
 This is also a benefit for them in some cases like large groups where many people have differing ideals and prefer different widths than others.
 Tabs can be set to a variable width in most editors making it very useful.

 This feature though, can be a double-edged sword; What was once useful, when viewing code on a site such as github, you will always see the full tab width (`4` spaces).
-Which can create confusion when those who does not use full tabs scan code in places other than their editor.
+Which can create confusion when those who do not use full tabs scan code in places other than their editor.

 Spaces unlike tabs remain at a constant regardless of the system you put them on.
 Two spaces here will be two spaces everywhere.